metacartel/PM/README.md

 **Communication & Coordination**

 We currently use telegram to coordinate as a live chat feed.
 For all meetings / calls that will be announced, they will also be posted up into this PM repository as an open issue.
-To join the telegram, we invite you to find the link ~ it should be around :) Otherwise ping Pet3rpan on twitter
+To join the telegram, we invite you to find the link ~ it should be around in one of our agendas :)

 ## Community Meeting Calls